England head home but will be 'stronger' next time

 England were beaten 2-1 in the quarter-finals, with Kane missing an 84th-minute penalty, having earlier equalled England's scoring record of 53 goals.

-Gareth Southgate's side have left their hotel in Al Wakrah before their flight home.
+Gareth Southgate's side left their hotel in Al Wakrah before their flight home.

 "Absolutely gutted," said Kane.